andrei-k/go-web-dev/README.md

-# Playground with Go
+# Web Development with Go

-Personal playground where I'll experimenting with various concepts and small projects using the Go language.
+Personal playground where I'll experimenting with various concepts and small projects related to web development using the Go language.

 ## Notes